gisbi-kim/scancontext-pybind/README.md

   - Original C++ code: see https://github.com/irapkaist/scancontext

 ## Build
-- Dependency: eigen and pybind11 (for details, see CMakeLists.txt)
+- Dependency: eigen, nanoflann, and pybind11 (for details, see CMakeLists.txt)
+  - ps. this [KCP](https://github.com/StephLin/KCP) repo kindly explains how to install them.
 - for the build, follow these lines,
   ```
    $ mkdir build